-Most practitioners believe that low levels of vitamin D could be a factor in many health concerns, especially in cognitive decline and Alzheimer’s disease.
-While this recent study Monday doesn’t prove that link, it does find that seniors with low vitamin D levels exhibited low thinking skills than those who had adequate vitamin D levels.
+Most practitioners now believe that low levels of vitamin D could be a factor in many health concerns, especially in cognitive decline and Alzheimer’s disease.
+While this recent study doesn’t prove that link, it does find that seniors with low vitamin D levels exhibited a greater rate of low thinking skills than those who had adequate vitamin D levels.

 Vitamin D is essential for many body functions such as ensuring strong bones by enhancing calcium absorption.
 In this particular study, researchers wanted to see what type of effect low vitamin D levels had on the cognitive function of seniors of various ethnic backgrounds.
 The study is notable because they looked at the baseline levels of vitamin D in a multi-ethnic group of volunteers and then compared those levels with their cognitive function.
 They also assessed how the change in cognitive function correlated with vitamin D status over time.